anton-dergunov/anton-dergunov.github.io/_pages/about.md

 1. **Data Insight**: I love uncovering insights from data, making it a powerful tool for learning and discovery.
 The ability to visualize and explain data patterns is especially captivating to me, and I often use Jupyter Notebooks for their quick iteration capabilities.

-2. **Understanding the Brain**: My curiosity about how the brain works also drives my interest in ML.
+2. **Understanding the Brain**: My curiosity about how the brain works also drives my interest in ML and AI.

 3. **Problem-Solving with AI**: As a true geek, I find immense satisfaction in using AI tools to solve practical problems (such as helping to organize the information that I have or be a better writer).

 ## Professional Background

 My professional journey has been quite diverse and enriching.
 I earned my PhD with a focus on using knowledge representation techniques to encode expertise for fine-tuning software applications.
-This research led to practical implementations in [Intel Trace Analyzer and Collector](http://software.intel.com/en-us/intel-trace-analyzer).
-Later, I worked on a research project involving the representation of knowledge about performance issues in applications and their automatic detection for [Intel VTune Amplifier](http://software.intel.com/en-us/intel-vtune-amplifier-xe) and [Intel Advisor](https://software.intel.com/en-us/intel-advisor-xe) products.
+This research led to multilpe practical application which I integrated into several [Intel](https://www.intel.com/) software products.
 During my time at the university, I had the opportunity to teach AI courses and develop the course content.

-I've had the privilege of working with renowned organizations such as Intel, Yandex, and Microsoft.
+I have worked with leading organizations such as Intel, Yandex, and Microsoft.
 At Intel, I focused on software development and research for high-performance and parallel optimization.
 At [Yandex](https://yandex.com/company/), I delved into ML projects like improving video ranking in their search engine.
 Currently, as a Senior Applied Scientist at Microsoft, I drive the integration of new ML ideas, from implementation and offline experimentation to online testing and model training in various products.
 Additionally, I have experience in building ML pipelines from the ground up to support these activities.

 My expertise lies primarily in information retrieval and natural language processing.
 I have hands-on experience with various ML models, including linear models, decision trees, ensemble learning, and neural networks (including the transformer architecture).
 A particular area of interest for me is the interpretability of ML models, and I've developed internal tools at Microsoft for that.